-Catalyst has developed and optimized a propriety method to create novel proteases that include anti-C3 protease assets such as CB 2782 for the treatment of dry age-related macular degeneration (dAMD).
+Catalyst has developed and optimized a proprietary method to create novel proteases that includes anti-C3 protease assets such as CB 2782 for the treatment of dry age-related macular degeneration (dAMD).

 In April 2019, at the Annual Meeting of the Association for Research in Vision and Ophthalmology (ARVO), Catalyst announced the presentation of new data on pegylated CB 2782.
 The data demonstrated CB 2782-PEG’s potential for every three- or four-month intravitreal (IVT) dosing in humans which is a superior profile to clinical candidates in Phase 3 development with monthly or every two month IVT dosing.